 Usually lightning rods are barely visible from ground.
 Lightning rods are 12 inches tall and 3/8” in diameter.
 When lightning protection system is designed during construction all of the lightning protection system, except the rooftop terminals, can be concealed and can be run inside the structure.
 Decorative finials can be used as air terminals, making the lightning protection an architectural accent.

-Trees do not no provide protection from lightning.
+Trees do not provide protection from lightning.
 Instead they redirect lightning towards a home or structure causing structural damage as well as power surges in the structures wiring.

 No. The electrical ground is not designed to handle the lightning strike.
 It is installed to protect the internal workings of the electrical system in your building.